 Internship Ends: 12/31/22

-Application Deadline: Rolling deadlines 1-year term deadline Feb 1st, 9 month term deadline April 1, 6 month June 1, 4.5 month term deadline Aug 1, 3 month term Sept.
-1
+Application Deadline: Rolling deadlines 9 month term deadline April 15, 6 month June 1, 4.5 month term deadline June 1

 Multiple start dates, rotate through GOV’s initiatives: farming, food distribution, and education.
 Members will be involved in field preparation, planting, monitoring plant health, managing pests, harvesting food, and improving and documenting production processes and data collection.
 Food distribution includes coordinating food hub aggregation from farm sites, serving at mobile or stationary farm stands to educate about fresh food where food access is limited, and to educate and outreach the local community about nutrition and farming.
 Education Programs provide members with opportunities to teach students about growing food, meal preparation and proper nutrition where students gain hands-on gardening experience, observing, harvesting and eating healthy food, and assist teachers to develop and deliver garden-based curriculum.
 Members also help to coordinate service-based learning immersion programs for college and high-school students around the USA.

 Educational Opportunities: If successfully completed this opportunity will grant those who served and education award to go towards pay off student loans or towards tuition at an accredited institutions.

 Skills Desired: No specific skills are necessary

 Stipend: This is an AmeriCorps position and offers a bi-weekly living stipend around $600 as well as an education award, available upon successful completion of service, that can be used to pay off student loans or pay tuition.

 Housing: Housing accommodations may be available at a reduced rent rate.

 Preferred method of Contact: Email